 Each city will proceed to an evaluation of its SEAP or city strategy progress, to compare its real development with the “ideal" one.
 This is achieved by coupling two approaches the we suggest: the Intake Workshops and the City Concept Assessment.
 Based on the results of these two approaches, the city will identify the themes and strategic elements they will have to improve to achieve their energy and climate goals: i.e. the transformation process they will have to go through.

-The TA target should be validated and adapted by each city in relation of its context and its ability to implement
+The TA target should be validated and adapted by each city in relation of its context and its ability to implement.

 City concept assessment